openstack-archive/senlin/doc/source/user/profile_types.rst

     "schema": {
       "files": {
         "default": {},
-        "readonly": false,
         "required": false,
         "type": "Map",
-        "description": "Contents of files referenced by the template, if any."
+        "description": "Contents of files referenced by the template, if any.", "updatable": true
       },
       <... omitted ...>
       "context": {
         "default": {},
-        "readonly": false,
         "required": false,
         "type": "Map",
-        "description": "A dictionary for specifying the customized context for stack operations" }
+        "description": "A dictionary for specifying the customized context for stack operations", "updatable": false
+      }
     },
   }